-XYLITOL — A common ingredient found in many products, including ice cream, as an artificial sweetner and commercially derived from corn fibre, birch wood or other vegetable material is extremely toxic to dogs.
-Even in small amounts. it can cause hypoglycemia (low blood sugar), liver damage, seizures and even death.
+A common ingredient found in many products, including ice cream, is an artificial sweetener and commercially derived from corn fibre, birch wood or other vegetable material is extremely toxic to dogs.
+Even in small amounts. it can cause hypoglycaemia (low blood sugar), liver damage, seizures and even death.

 Symptoms of xylitol poisoning develop rapidly, usually within 15-30 minutes of consumption.
-Signs of hypoglycemia may include any or all of the following:
+Signs of hypoglycaemia may include any or all of the following:

 - Lack of coordination or difficulty walking or standing

 - Depression or lethargy